gyselax/gyselalibxx/src/data_types/README.md

 The classes VectorFieldMem and VectorField provide a way to represent a vector field.
 The two classes are required as VectorFieldMem contains FieldMem objects while VectorField contains Field objects.

 A VectorFieldMem or VectorField contains an array of FieldMem or Field objects.
-When the VectorField is indexed using the `operator()` a ddc::detail::TaggedVector type is returned.
+When the VectorField is indexed using the `operator()` a Vector type is returned.
 This is similiar to a `ddc::Coordinate` and can be accessed in the same way.
 Internally the information for the vector fields along each dimension is stored in separate memory chunks.
 As a result it is not possible to obtain a reference to an element of a VectorField.
 Instead you must access the internal chunk using `ddcHelper::get`.

 In order to facilitate the usage of VectorField the utility functions `get_idx_range`, `ddcHelper::deepcopy`, and `ddcHelper::get` are provided.
 However for the best access it is advised to retrieve the Field and use this directly.